french-barbarians/barbarian-trainer/README.md

-# 🏃‍♂️ MyPrivatCoach
+# 🏃‍♂️ MyPrivateCoach

 > **Your AI Running Coach with Confidential Data Protection**

+## 🎯 What is MyPrivateCoach?

-MyPrivatCoach is a revolutionary AI-powered running coach that leverages **iExec's decentralized confidential computing platform** to provide personalized training advice while ensuring your GPS workout data remains completely private and secure.
+MyPrivateCoach is a revolutionary AI-powered running coach that leverages **iExec's decentralized confidential computing platform** to provide personalized training advice while ensuring your GPS workout data and conversation remains completely private and secure.

-## 🎯 What is MyPrivatCoach?

-MyPrivatCoach combines the power of AI coaching with blockchain-based data protection.
-Upload your GPX workout files, and our AI coach (powered by a custom fine-tuned model) analyzes your training data in a secure, trusted execution environment to provide personalized training plans and advice.

 ### Key Features